 In Exercise 5 in the Beginning Social Skills section we worked on understanding our own feelings, including anger.
 In this section we are going to work on recognizing and dealing with other people's anger.
-Whether the anger is directed at us as individuals, as part of a whole group (such as in a classroom or at a family gathering), or whether it is someone expressing anger about something totally unrelated to us, there are appropriate and inappropriate ways of dealing with anger.
+Whether the anger is directed at us as individuals, as part of a whole group (such as in a classroom), or whether it is someone expressing anger about something totally unrelated to us, there are appropriate and inappropriate ways of dealing with their anger.